photoneo-3d/photoneo-python-examples/GigEV/harvesters/README.md

 2. The installer sets the `GENICAM_GENTL64_PATH` environment variable to `C:\Program Files\Balluff\ImpactAcquire\bin\x64\` by default.
 3. Make sure the `mvGenTLProducer.cti` file is accessible, as it is essential for proper functioning.
 4. On Windows, it's important to disable the `GigE Vision NDIS 6.x Filter Driver`.
+5. Setup firewall rules to allow unsolicited incoming UDP traffic from the device IP address.

 ![Disable Capture Driver on Windows](./gigev_capture_driver_disable.png?raw=true)